GovReady/govready-q/docs/source/Environment.rst

 with the sub-dependency of `libxslt` before CentOS 8.x raising CVE vulnerability with scanners.
 For these reasons, PDF Generation is being a configurable setting.

-To activate PDF and thumbnail generation, add ``gr-pdf-generation`` and ``gr-img-generation`` environmental parameters to your ``local/environment.json``, e.g.:
+To activate PDF and thumbnail generation, add ``gr-pdf-generator`` and ``gr-img-generator`` environmental parameters to your ``local/environment.json``, e.g.:

 ::

    {
       ...
-      "gr-pdf-generation": "wkhtmltopdf",
+      "gr-pdf-generator": "wkhtmltopdf",
-      "gr-img-generation": "`wkhtmltoimage",
+      "gr-img-generator": "`wkhtmltoimage",
       ...
    }